-The all-consuming, throbbing, pounding agony that makes you want to claw your own face off… yup, there’s nothing quite like a toothache.
+Whether it be a dull throb or the all-consuming, pounding agony that makes you want to claw your own face off…there’s nothing quite like a toothache.

-Obviously, in the long term, this involves a trip to the dentist, but in the very long minutes before your appointment, you’ll need these toothache easing remedies…
+Obviously, in the long term, you'll need to make a trip to the dentist - but in the very long minutes before your appointment, these toothache easing remedies might help a little.

 “The active ingredient in cloves is eugenol,” explains dentist Dr Okoye, “which has a powerful anti-bacterial, anti-inflammatory power and can help alleviate toothache and pain – it’s what makes up that ‘dentist’ smell so many of us recognise.

 “The best thing to do is place a whole clove in your mouth near the tooth that hurts and bite down and grind to release the oil in the clove.
 This produces a bitter taste and the urge is to spit it out but don’t - wait for four minutes then rinse.
 “You can also use or buy clove oil and you apply a few drops to a cotton ball and dab it directly to where the tooth hurts.”

 It’s not just for sore throats, apparently.
 Rinsing you mouth with warm saltwater can help to relieve the pain of toothache.
 Place 1/2 tsp of salt in about 8oz of very warm (not hot) water.
 Swish around in your mouth.

 The salt water ‘draws’ fluid from the tissues of the affected area and reduces pressure if you have an abscess.
 This is also good for any general mouth sores.

 Similar to cloves, garlic has compounds which naturally fight pain.
 “This one is allicin, in which is the active compound responsible for antibacterial properties," says Dr Okoye.
 "It’s released when garlic is chopped or crushed and acts against any microbial pathogens and can help stop infections.”